Swxer/AssaultCube-v1.2.0.2-Trainer/README.md

 The trainer may not work and these following might happen:
   * When you click on the checkbox and the corresponding element do not update, then there must be something wrong with the memory address when writing something to it.
-Sometimes restarting the game will do the trick
+Sometimes restarting the game will do the trick.
   * If you checked and unchecked the health and ammo, the values will go down normally.
-    If you somehow checked the grenade, the health will never change regardless it is unchecked
+    If you somehow checked the grenade, the health will never change regardless it is unchecked.
+  * If you only checked and unchecked health, and try to harm yourself with grenade at 9999 hp, it seems that it would update the health with specific value rather than subtracting.

-I probably won't be touching this ever again but this is definitely a fun project.
+I probably won't be touching or making changes to this ever again but this is definitely a fun project.